PixelPop25/PS5-4-Payload-Sender-Android/README.md

 Nexus Injector

 ​Sigh...
 Finally, I can create a README now that the app is actually confirmed to work.
-We’ve moved past the "it crashes if you look at it wrong" phase.
+We’ve moved past the "build failed if you look at it wrong" phase.

 Nexus is a raw TCP payload injector for those of us who prefer a clean, console-inspired aesthetic over some clunky, boring utility.

 ​How to use
 ​It’s self-explanatory, lol.

 ​Be on the same network as your target console.
 ​Turn off your mobile data (seriously, don't let your phone try to route local traffic through a cell tower; it won't work).
 ​Input your IP and port.